 Barton fractures extend through the dorsal aspect to the articular surface but not to the volar aspect.
 Therefore, i...

-A Bennett fracture-dislocation of the thumb results from forced abduction of thumb.
+Bennett fracture-dislocation of the thumb results from forced abduction of thumb and is defined as an intra-articular two-part fracture of the base of the first metacarpal bone.

-two piece fracture dislocation of the base of the thumb
+two pieces fracture dislocation of the base of the thumb metacarpal

 The Biffl scale or grade illustrates the spectrum of blunt cerebrovascular injury (BCVI) seen on angiography (both CTA and DSA).
 Some authors refer to the grading scale as the Denver scale, which is not to be confused with the Denver criteria, a set of clinical and risk factors for BCVI.